A guide to industrial designs

-- Miscellaneous views: Occasionally, conventional views will not fully show all the features of your design.
+- Miscellaneous views—Occasionally, conventional views will not fully show all the features of your design.
 In that case, you will need to include the following views as well: views showing open and closed positions, cross-sectional views, fragmentary views, and views showing indefinite length and repeat patterns.

-More information on the requirements for drawings and photographs is available in the document entitled "Industrial Design Office Practices".
+You can find more information on drawings and photographs in the Industrial Design Office Practices.

-Submit your application
+Send us your application

 Corresponding with the Industrial Design Office